praveen555/gps_streaming_kafka/README.md

 3. Phase 3 : Deploy a real time simple to use ML model to see.

-Current progres [09/27] - Phase 1 is completed where gps logs are being stored in the logs folder.
-Other improvements in phase 1 include using SSL certifications.
+Current progres - Phase 2 is WIP with airflow current doing ETL to a csv file.

 For Phase 2 : Use Airflow to build ETL pipelines.